A primer on vaccine allocation, prioritization, and timelines

 The Food and Drug Administration has granted emergency use authorization (EUA) for COVID-19 vaccines developed by Pfizer and Moderna.
-These were among the more than 200 vaccine candidates in development in early 2020, and they are expected to be the first of multiple vaccines to become available in the United States in the coming months.
+These were among the more than 200 vaccine candidates in development, and they are expected to be the first of multiple vaccines to become available in the United States.

-States are now starting to prioritize, allocate, and deliver the first vaccines.
+The U.S. government had distributed about 50 million doses to the states and other jurisdictions by the end of January.
 Here’s what you need to know about the process, the expected timelines, and what it means for you.